-Other efforts include the expansion of treatment service for active-duty personnel to include intensive outpatient programs.
+Other efforts include the expansion of treatment services for active-duty personnel to include intensive outpatient programs.
 Lastly, the VA also developed the National Strategy for Preventing Veteran Suicide.
-The program provides the framework for identifying priorities, efforts, and contribute to the national focus on veteran suicide prevention.
+The program provides the framework for identifying priorities, efforts and contributes to the national focus on veteran suicide prevention.
 After launching the program, from 2015 to 2016, the number of suicides per year among veterans decreased.

 Resources for Veterans

 Studies regarding veterans and substance abuse keep happening.
-A 2019 study identified chronic pain as a common condition among polysubstance users and showed the importance of incorporating interdisciplinary pain management approaches during treatment to reduce reliance on long-term opioid therapy and improve rehabilitation.
+A 2019 study identified chronic pain as a common condition among polysubstance users.
+It showed the importance of incorporating interdisciplinary pain management approaches during treatment to reduce reliance on long-term opioid therapy and improve rehabilitation.

-However, it’s essential for family members and friends to have access to the right resources to help their loved ones dealing with substance abuse.
+However, family members and friends need to access the right resources to help their loved ones with substance abuse.
 These are some resources for active military members, veterans, and their families:

 - Veterans Crisis Line: Call 1-800-273-8255 or text 838255

 - Naloxone for Opioid Overdose Reversal: Get Naloxone